Two-striped grasshopper

 The wings are long, brown or blackish, and well developed.
 They extend to the tip or almost to the tip of the abdomen when at rest.
 The forewings (tegmina) are dark and are not spotted.
 They have a pair of yellow, horizontal stripes that appear as a continuation of the stripes on the pronotum and head.
 The stripes converge at the end of the tegmina forming a triangle.
 The hindwings are clear, not banded or patterned, and are roughened on the upper surface.

 On the hind pair of legs, the outer face of the robust, third segment (femur) is dark on the upper half, dull yellow on the lower half.
 It is not banded.
 The dark and yellow regions are sharply demarcated.
 On all of the legs, the end section corresponding to the foot (tarsus) is divided into three segments and is arched in the middle.
-The hind tibia may be yellowish, greenish, or dark.
+The color of the fourth segment (tibia) on the hind leg is highly variable.
+In the northern wooded areas of Minnesota, only individuals with pink hind tibia are found.
+In other areas of the state, the hind tibia may be pink, yellowish buff to orangish buff, half yellowish and half bluish, deep dull blue, greenish, or dark.
 They are never red.
 They have an outer row of 15 or more spines.
 The spines, at least at the tip, are black.

-The description above refers M. b. bivittatus, the interior west subspecies.
-On M. b. femoratus, the eastern and west coast subspecies, the overall coloration is often green.
+The description above refers to the middle western population, formerly subspecies Melanoplus bivittatus bivittatus.
+In the eastern and west coast populations, formerly subspecies Melanoplus bivittatus femoratus, the overall coloration is often green.
 The hind femur is not sharply bicolored and may have a herringbone pattern.
 The hind tibia are always red.

 Size